owntracks/docker-recorder/README.md

 will be repeated and another unique volume will be created.
 As a result, the container will have forgotten about previous tracks.

-## TLS between MQTT Broker and Recorder
+## TLS between MQTT broker and recorder

 The `OTR_CAPATH` of the container defaults to the `/config` volume.
 Thus certificates and key files belong into the `/config` volume. `OTR_CAFILE` must be configured for TLS.

 `OTR_CERTFILE` defaults to `cert.pem` and `OTR_KEYFILE` to `key.pem`.
 These files are optional and the options are ignored if the files don't exist.

-## TLS encryption via Reverse Proxy
+## TLS encryption via reverse proxy

 The Recorder has no encryption module by it self.
 Instead use a reverse proxy setup.
 See https://github.com/jwilder/nginx-proxy for how to do this in a semi